cheynepierce/PythonSfdcCanvasQuickStart/readme.md

 This is a basic Python web app, written using [Flask](http://flask.pocoo.org/) and the [SalesforceCanvasFrameworkSDK](https://github.com/forcedotcom/SalesforceCanvasFrameworkSDK).
 You can use it to get a Salesforce Canvas app using Python up and running quickly.

 ###Basic Setup
 First, ensure you have [pip](https://pypi.python.org/pypi/pip) and [virtualenv](https://pypi.python.org/pypi/virtualenv) installed.
 Create a directory for your project and clone the repository into that directory.
-Then, create a virtualenv in it.

 ```
 git clone https://github.com/cheynepierce/PythonSfdcCanvasQuickStart.git